-Once the bandage has been removed, gentle and regular cleansing with a simple toner should help.
+Once the bandage is removed, gentle and regular cleansing with a simple non active cleanser should help.
 But ensure that you don’t rub, massage or wipe too hard.
-Some exfoliators are fine to use but avoid aggressive exfoliators, as the nasal skin can be extremely sensitive in the early stages following surgery.
+Some gentle exfoliators are fine to use, but avoid aggressive exfoliators, as the nasal skin can be extremely sensitive in the early stages following surgery.

 Avoid any aggressive treatments that will involve the use of pressure on the nose.
 Avoid using strips to soak up excess oil and open the pores for at least six months.
 The main thing to remember is that your nose has undergone surgery and needs to be treated with care.

 Approximately a month after surgery, certain facial peels will unclog pores and improve the skin, but they are gentle enough for your post-op nose.
 Before embarking on any course of treatment — whether at home or in the hands of a dermatologist or beauty therapist — consult your surgeon for advice, guidance and recommendations.

 Schedule your follow-up appointment with Dr Shahidi today

 Although we understand it can be uncomfortable, an oily nose post-rhinoplasty is a common symptom that’s to be expected.

 Dr Shahidi has received the highest qualification awarded to Australian surgeons — Fellowship of the Royal Australasian College of Surgeons (FRACS) — and specialises in various rhinoplasty surgeries.